">

 Plenary: The AI-Transformed University

-An honest look at AI's trajectory—from current large language models to agentic systems—and what it means for institutional strategy.
-Five essential AI use cases every university must address.
+A compelling look at AI's trajectory—from current large language models to agentic systems and AGI planning horizons—and what it means for institutional strategy.
+We examine five essential AI use cases every university must address: teaching and learning enhancement, student advising, recruitment and enrollment, career connection, and operations.

 Working Session 1: AI Readiness Diagnostic

-Leader pairs assess their institution's current AI capabilities against the AI Convergence Standards.
-Map where AI is embedded, where experiments are underway, and where gaps persist.
+Thought partners assess their institution's current AI capabilities against the AI Convergence Standards.

 Track Sessions: AI Implementation Case Studies